-Video from the camera appears in a small window on the main screen of the user interface above the REDIAL list.
+Video from the camera appears in a small window on the main screen of the user interface above the Redial list.
 If no video from the camera appears, do the following:

-- Ensure that the camera is properly connected to the Avaya codec as described in "Installing Avaya 1030" on page 14. - Verify that the blue LED on the front of the camera is lit and not blinking, indicating that power is active. - From the main screen of the user interface, press on the Avaya remote control to access the System Menu.
-Press to access page 2 of the System Information page.
+- Ensure that the camera is properly connected to the Avaya codec as described in "Installing an Avaya 1050 System" on page 14. - Verify that the blue LED on the front of the camera is lit and not blinking, indicating that power is active. - From the main screen of the user interface, press o to access the System Menu.
+Press o to access page 2 of the System Information page.
 Ensure that the status of the camera is Ready. - Ensure that the primary input is set to the high definition camera.
-Press (2) on the remote control.
-If Primary Input : HD Camera does not appear at the top of the screen, press (a) to display the Primary Input selection dialog.
+Press 2 on the remote control.
+If Primary Input : HD Camera does not appear at the top of the screen, press 1 to display the Primary Input selection dialog.
 Use the arrow keys on the remote control to select the appropriate high definition camera and press OK.